jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 ### Pipeline Source

 Once messages are read from Kafka and assigned into a fixed window, the main transform (`SplitDroppable`) is applies to elements, which dispatches (droppable) late data into a side output.
 Specifically it performs
-* `Reify.Window()` - It converts an element in a PCollection into a tuple of (element, timestamp, window).
+* `Reify.Window()` - It converts an element in a PCollection into a tuple of *element*, *timestamp*, and *window*.
-* `beam.Map(to_kv) | beam.WindowInto(GlobalWindows()) ` - An element is changed into a key-value pair where the window is used as the key, followed by re-windowing into the *Global* window.
+* `beam.Map(to_kv) | beam.WindowInto(GlobalWindows())` - The tuple element is changed into a key-value pair by taking the *window* as the key, followed by re-windowing the key-value pair into the *Global* window.
 Note that we should use the *Global* window to prevent from (late) elements being discarded silently when the watermark passes the window GC time (or the watermark passes the window max timestamp plus allowed lateness if you like).
 * `beam.ParDo(SplitDroppableDataFn(windowing=windowing))` - Elements are classified as (droppable) late or normal using the window GC timer and split into the main and side output accordningly.
 * `Rewindow(windowing=windowing)` - Elements in the main output is re-windowed according to its original window function while those in the droppable output are returned as they are.